aaronhktan/jyut-dict/README.md

 ### cedict_to_sqlite

 This folder contains several Python3 scripts that convert the raw [CC-CEDICT](https://cc-cedict.org/editor/editor.php?handler=Download)/[CC-CANTO](https://cantonese.org/download.html)/CC-CANTO readings files into FTS5 SQLite databases.
+The README file in this directory contains a more detailed explanation of the various scripts.

 ### tatoeba_to_sqlite

 This folder contains several Python3 scripts that convert the raw sentences.csv/links.csv files from [Tatoeba](https://tatoeba.org/eng/downloads) into SQLite databases.
+The README file in this directory contains a more detailed explanation of the various scripts.

 ### jyut-dict